Registrar Home | Registrar Search:

 Units: 2-0-4

 Examines works of film, television or other screen-based media, with emphasis on texts that are related by genre, time period, style, or director.
 Works studied vary from term to term.
 May be repeated for credit once with permission of instructor.
+Confirm start and end dates on Literature website.

 Staff